-- e.
-References: Works cited in your proposal. - B. Proposed timeline: The timeline should include (a) start- and end- dates during the summer, (b) specific project milestones expected at specified points during the summer and (c) if applicable, milestones in the semester(s) after the summer that will lead to final completion of the project.
+B. Proposed timeline: The timeline should include (a) start- and end- dates during the summer, (b) specific project milestones expected at specified points during the summer and (c) if applicable, milestones in the semester(s) after the summer that will lead to final completion of the project.
+Be sure significant work is done over the summer.